Vowel: Backness

-Vowel backness is named for the position of the tongue during the articulation of a vowel relative to the back of the mouth.
-As with vowel height, however, it is defined by a formant of the voice, in this case the second, F2, not by the position of the tongue.
-In front vowels, such as /[i]/, the frequency of F2 is relatively high, which generally corresponds to a position of the tongue forward in the mouth, whereas in back vowels, such as /[u]/, F2 is low, consistent with the tongue being positioned towards the back of the mouth.
+Within the traditional models, vowel backness is named for the horizontal position of the tongue during the articulation of a vowel, relative to the back of the mouth.
+In front vowels, such as /[i]/, the position of the tongue is more forward in the mouth, whereas in back vowels, such as /[u]/, the tongue is positioned towards the back of the mouth.

 The International Phonetic Alphabet defines five degrees of vowel backness (sorted according to backness, with the top-most one being the front-most back and the bottom-most being the back-most):